Congrats to our 8th Annual First Chapter Contest winners!

 This sets the stage for Lene by James Drummond, the FIRST PLACE winner of the Chicago Writers Association’s 8h Annual First Chapter Contest.
 James has been awarded a full scholarship to attend either All-Genre Novel-In-Progress (NIP) Bookcamp & Writing Retreat or the Speculative Fiction NIP Bookcamp & Writing Retreat, both being held June 16-22, 2024, at the Siena Retreat Center in Racine, Wisconsin (value: $1500).

 SECOND PLACE goes to the first chapter of Jeffrey Johnson’s The Ampersand Painter.
 Jeffrey has received a cash award of $150.

 THIRD PLACE has been awarded to Rebecca Hanks for the opening chapter of Where They Left Us.
 Rebecca has received a cash award of $75.

 HONORABLE MENTION and cash prizes of $25 each have been awarded to:

 Up, Down and Back to Me by Linda Kramer

 Congratulations to all of the winners!
 You’ll be able to read the top three winning chapters in upcoming editions of CWA’s Write City Magazine.

-Members of CWA’s Board of Directors selected the prize winners, which will be published in CWA’s e-zine, Write City Magazine, from approximately 40 entries.
-Judging was based on merits that should be found in a first chapter, including a good opening hook, strong characterizations, compelling voice, conflict, dialogue, and no grammar/mechanical errors.
+Members of CWA’s Board of Directors selected the prize winners, which will be published in CWA’s e-zine, Write City Magazine.
+Judging was blind and based on merits that should be found in a first chapter, including a good opening hook, strong characterizations, compelling voice, conflict, dialogue, and no grammar/mechanical errors.

-Look for details about the 3rd Annual First Chapter Contest in the summer of 2018.
+Look for details about the 9th Annual First Chapter Contest coming in the summer of 2024.